 Many people will choose to get plastic surgery in another country for many reasons.
 The most popular reason is cost.
 It's more expensive to have procedures in the US, our board-certified plastic surgeons go through extensive schooling, and their fees reflect that.
 I'm not saying plastic surgeons in other countries are not as extensively trained, but education here in the US is costly.
 You'll also notice a price difference in the US between Board Certified Plastic Surgeons vs. Cosmetic Surgeons who don't have as much training, but that's a different blog.

 There's also the aspect that plastic surgeons from other countries can perform limited surgeries here in the US.
 For instance, when performing liposuction, it is standard that in the US, a maximum of 5 liters of fat is the most surgeons can remove during surgery.
 Whereas in other countries, plastic surgeons are allowed to remove more fat.
 I knew someone with a BMI of 38, but no plastic surgeon in her state would do her surgery.
 She found someone in Tijuana who gave her a tummy tuck, and she looks fabulous now, but it was a difficult recovery for her.
 Was it because of her weight?
 Who knows?
-US surgeons appear to be more selective when it comes to operating on those who don't meet a specific weight requirement.
+US surgeons appear more selective when operating on those who don't meet a specific weight requirement.